 • The bead outside of the circle on the tassel represents life and our individual choices of what we engage with in our life.

-The mystery bead represents the unknown, whether you call it divine, source, Goddess or God.
+Rúnda is a Scottish Gaelic words meaning hidden or secret but it can also mean unknowable, unnamable and beyond our understanding.
+This bead represents this unknowing, whether you call it divine, source, Goddess or God.
 It also represents the acceptance of not knowing, and honouring the mystery of how that relationship unfolds.
 The mystery bead is generally made from a star cut quartz bead.

 5. Circle of Beads

-The 40 beads which make up the main circle are divided into 8 sections reflecting the festivals of the Wheel of the Year.
+The main circle of beads is made up from 40 beads divided into 8 sections reflecting the festivals of the Wheel of the Year.

 6. The Threshold Beads